 If you’re finding a religious place to remind your country’s tradition, this magnificent temple is right for you.
 Its statues of all Hindu gods and goddesses and unique stonework which shows the incredible craftsmanship make it a perfect place for seeking peaceful atmosphere and learning Indian culture and architecture.

-This holy religious site was built by the Cham King dating back to 2nd century AD.
+Po Nagar Tower was built by the Cham King dating back to 2nd century AD.
 It was named after the goddess Yan Po Nagar- who is considered the mother of the country.
 The tower now is one of the ancient Hindu temples in Vietnam, also a popular religious site of many culture buffs.
-Its striking stone and brickworks fascinates any tourists.
+Its striking stone and brickworks fascinate any tourists.

 Just 25 meters from the tower, is another sacred temple which was once a worshipping place of the Goddess Po Nagar.
 It was said to be a revered place to bless women with a baby as there is a tower of the goddess of fertility- Cri Cambhu.
 Annually, there is a religious festival in Thap Ba where tourists can witness the worshipping of Cham people.